eduardolmedeiros/eduardolmedeiros.github.io/_posts/2020-03-17-cookiecutter-for-ansible-playbooks.markdown

 ## Introduction

-I do hate doing repetitive tasks, for instance creating playbooks scaffolds and so one.
+It's super annoying doing repetitive tasks, for instance creating playbooks scaffolds and so one.

 Well, I've started my journey looking for some tool that provides such a way to create project templates, then I've found [Cookiecutter](https://cookiecutter.readthedocs.io/) project.